SamBarcoM/FinalProject/README.md

 ## Examples

-The file pruebas.txt contains all our test cases, using the provided clear text files in the project. c_mail was ciphered with n = 7 and key "This is our master key and idgad bla purple color toyota".
+The file pruebas.txt contains all our test cases, using the provided clear text files in the project.
+The file c_mail was ciphered with n = 7 and key "This is our master key and idgad bla purple color toyota".

 ## Contributing